NIGMS-Sponsored Training Program Maps

 data tables, and applicants are urged to ensure consistency between the summary and table information.

 data tables are designed to be used in conjunction with specific instructions that are included in the FOA.
 Table formats, instructions and a completed set of tables with sample data may be found on the NIH website.
-In addition, see the
+There are also

 Applicants should also note the instructions for the implementation of the